Newcastle Coin Dealers

 We will sometimes also offer to purchase other collectibles (cigarette cards, postcards, tokens...) but we can be selective

 with these.
-We generally pay cash on the spot if presented with an official form of ID.
+We generally pay cash or immediate bank transfer if presented with an official form of ID.

 If presented with a quantity of unsorted coins, we will browse the lot and pick out types individually worth about a pound